interlay/interbtc-clients/staked-relayer/README.md

         --keyring <keyring>
             Keyring to use, mutually exclusive with keyfile

+        --logging-format <logging-format>
+            Logging output format [default: full]

         --max-batch-size <max-batch-size>
             Max batch size for combined block header submission [default: 16]

-        --oracle-timeout-ms <oracle-timeout-ms>
+        --max-concurrent-requests <max-concurrent-requests>
+            Maximum number of concurrent requests

+        --max-notifs-per-subscription <max-notifs-per-subscription>
+            Maximum notification capacity for each subscription

+        --network <network>
+            Bitcoin network type for address encoding [default: regtest]

+        --polka-btc-connection-timeout-ms <polka-btc-connection-timeout-ms>
-            Timeout in milliseconds to repeat oracle liveness check [default: 5000]
+            Timeout in milliseconds to wait for connection to btc-parachain [default: 60000]

-        --polka-btc-url <polka-btc-url>
-            Parachain URL, can be over WebSockets or HTTP [default: ws://127.0.0.1:9944]
+        --required-btc-confirmations <required-btc-confirmations>
+            Number of confirmations a block needs to have before it is submitted [default: 0]

+        --restart-policy <restart-policy>
+            Restart or stop on error [default: always]

         --rpc-cors-domain <rpc-cors-domain>
             Comma separated list of allowed origins [default: *]

-        --status-update-deposit <status-update-deposit>
-            Default deposit for all automated status proposals [default: 100]

-        --required-btc-confirmations: <required-btc-confirmations:>
-            Number of confirmations a block needs to have before it is submitted [default: 0]
+        --telemetry-url <telemetry-url>                                        Telemetry endpoint
 ```

 ## Example